NYUCCL/psiTurk/doc/disclaimer.rst

 4. Exit the **psiTurk** server when you are not using it to collect data (i.e., do not leave **psiTurk** server running indefinitely).
-This ensures that noone will be able to actually perform you task and then claim they are owed payment.
+This ensures that no one will be able to actually perform your task and then claim they are owed payment.
 This also limits the ability of bots and other scammers to reverse engineer your task.